Separation Anxiety In Dogs

 • Urinating and defecating in the house

-The treatment for separation anxiety in dogs depends on the severity of the condition and the dog's age.
+The treatment in dogs depends on the severity of the condition and the dog's age.
 In severe cases, medication may be necessary to alleviate symptoms.
 However, behavioral modification techniques are often recommended first as they are much less invasive than medication.

-Separation anxiety can be treated.
 You can consult with a vet, get a behaviorist or trainer, hire a dog walker or sitter, and even enroll your pet in doggy daycare if needed.
-These options will help you to work through your dog's separation anxiety problems together so that everyone feels safe when you're apart.
+These options will help you to work through your dog's separation problems together so that everyone feels safe when you're apart.

 Conclusion